Sensitization Training of Lahore Police on the Rights of Transgenders

 Upon the request of National Commission for Human Rights (NCHR), VISION developed a protocol/manual for sensitizing the police personnel of Islamabad Capital Territory (ICT) as a pilot for replication purposes along with conducting training sessions based upon the manual for police stations that are monitoring neighborhoods with high concentration of female transgender populations.

-In the Islamabad trainings, a total of 135 police personnel from 21 police stations of ICTP were trained in May 2019.
+In the Islamabad trainings, a total of 135 police personnel from 21 police stations of Islamabad Capital Traffic Police (ICTP) were trained in May 2019.